microsoft/botframework-components/generators/generator-bot-people/generators/app/templates/README.md

 The full documentation for Composer lives here: https://github.com/microsoft/botframework-composer

-To test this bot locally, follow these instructions:
+To test this bot locally, you will need to complete the following steps:
+1. Provision your Azure resources for local development
+2. Configure your authentication settings

-## Provision Azure Resources to Host Bot
+## 1. Provision Azure Resources
 In order to test this bot locally, you will need the following services provisioned in Azure:
 - Azure Bot Registration
 - Language Understanding (LUIS)